This is Part 1 in my How to Make Hard Cider Series, check out Part 2: How to Bottle Hard Cider if you’re in bottling mode.

 I’m going to show you how to make two gallons of hard cider.
 If you’re going to make one, why not two?
 I actually think it’s easier to do two (you’ll see why later), but feel free to just do one gallon if you want.

 - 2 gallons apple cider without preservatives in glass jars.
 Preservatives mess up the fermentation (trust me, I’ve made that mistake), but citric acid is ok.
 Santa Cruz Organic is one that works well.
 The glass jars will become your fermenting vessels and can be reused many times over.
 Think of it as an investment.
+Or, better yet, you can make your own Apple Cider with fresh apples in the fall.

 - 3-5 cups (24-32 ounces) brown sugar depending on how sweet or dry you want your finished product to be.